French military mission to Japan (1872–1880): The mission

 The mission arrived in Japan in May 1872, headed by Lieutenant Colonel Charles Antoine Marquerie (1824–1894).
 He was later replaced by Colonel Charles Claude Munier.

 The mission was composed of nine officers, 14 non-commissioned officers, a music chief (Gustave Désiré Dragon), a veterinarian, and two craftsmen.
 A famous member of the mission was Louis Kreitmann (1851–1914), an army engineer and captain ("Capitaine du Génie").
 Louis Kreitmann would later become director of the prestigious École Polytechnique.
 Kreitmann took about 500 photographs, which are now held at the Institut des Hautes Études Japonaises (Collège de France), Paris.

 The members of the mission were hired with three-year contracts, with monthly salaries from 150 to 400 yen (for comparison, at the time the salary of the Japanese Prime Minister was 500 yen, and a newly graduated school teacher would receive 5 yen monthly).

 Activities

 The task of the mission was to help reorganize the Imperial Japanese Army, and establish the first draft law, enacted in January 1873.
+This draft was originally described as a "blood tax" (血税, ketsuzei) which led to the blood tax riots by alarmed peasants.
 The law established military service for all males, for a duration of three years, with an additional four years in the reserve.

 The French mission was essentially active at the Ueno Military School for non-commissioned officers.
 Between 1872 and 1880, various schools and military establishments were set up under the direction of the mission, including: